andreztz/pyinit/README.md

 Pyinit is a simple bash script to glue git, autoenv and virtualenv together.

-1. It will install a .virtualenv folder into you're project folder and add it to .gitignore.
+1. It will install a .venv folder into you're project folder and add it to .gitignore.
 2. Initialize a new git project.
 3. Install the project requirements mentioned in the requirement*.txt files. and configure autoenv so that the virtualenv will be activated if you enter the project directory.